On differential smoothness of certain Artin-Schelter regular algebras of dimension 5: Preliminaries

 \subsubsection{AS-regular algebras with two generators}

 In this case, the classification of five-dimensional AS-regular algebras generated by two elements under a $\mathbb{Z}^2$-grading is undertaken in \cite{ZhouLu2013} using the method of Hilbert-driven Gröbner basis computations.
-The authors introduce a systematic approach to detect the structure of relations in such algebras by examining their Hilbert series and leading words of defining relations.
-The outcome of this analysis is a complete classification (up to isomorphism and switching) of AS-regular $\mathbb{Z}^2$-graded domains of global dimension $5$ with two generators and Gelfand–Kirillov dimension at least four.
-The families identified include algebras with three relations of varying total degrees, yielding types such as $(3,5,5)$, $(3,4,7)$, and $(4,4,4)$.
-Their methods also provide evidence supporting the conjecture that AS-regular domains often have obstruction sets composed of Lyndon words.

-\begin{proposition}[{\cite[Theorem A]{ZhouLu2013}}] Let $\mathcal{X}$ denote the family of algebras labeled from $A$ to $P$ constructed in Sections $3$–$7$ \cite{ZhouLu2013}.
-Then $\mathcal{X}$ is, up to isomorphism and switching, a complete list of properly $\mathbb{Z}^2$-graded AS-regular algebras of global dimension five which are domains generated by two elements and have Gelfand–Kirillov dimension at least four. \end{proposition}
+\begin{proposition}[{\cite[Theorem A]{ZhouLu2013}}] Let $\mathcal{X}$ denote the family of algebras labeled from $A$ to $P$ constructed in Sections $3$-$7$ \cite{ZhouLu2013}.
+Then $\mathcal{X}$ is, up to isomorphism and switching, a complete list of properly $\mathbb{Z}^2$-graded AS-regular algebras of global dimension five which are domains generated by two elements and have Gelfand-Kirillov dimension at least four. \end{proposition}

 \begin{proposition}[{\cite[Theorem B]{ZhouLu2013}}] Let $A$ be a properly $\mathbb{Z}^2$-graded AS-regular algebra of global dimension five generated by two elements.
-If $A$ is a domain and $\mathrm{GKdim}(A) \geq 4$, then $A$ is strongly noetherian, Auslander regular, and Cohen–Macaulay. \end{proposition}
+If $A$ is a domain and $\mathrm{GKdim}(A) \geq 4$, then $A$ is strongly noetherian, Auslander regular, and Cohen-Macaulay. \end{proposition}

-One of the paper’s major technical contributions is the systematic use of Gröbner basis theory in a multigraded setting.
-The authors define a notion of leading words, obstruction sets, and Lyndon words adapted to $\mathbb{Z}^2$-graded algebras, and use a refined Hilbert series tracking algorithm to construct candidate sets of relations.
-They prove that in all classified cases, the relations form a minimal Gröbner basis.
-This is particularly notable in high-dimensional settings, where Gröbner bases are rarely minimal.
-The classification includes detailed information about normal sequences, twisting equivalences, and the explicit structure of the minimal free resolutions.

-Furthermore, the authors provide a positive answer to a question raised by Fløystad and Vatne \cite{FloystadVatne2009} regarding the existence of AS-regular algebras of types $(4,4,4,5,5)$ and $(4,4,4,5)$.
-They prove the existence of the former, while ruling out the latter under $\mathbb{Z}^2$-grading.
-The classification is not only significant from the homological point of view but also offers examples with rich combinatorial structures, making them suitable candidates for further analysis in noncommutative geometry and differential smoothness.